13. Weaponsยถ

 remove the tripmine from the world after 0.1s

 Assuming the tripmine found the host entity.
 In subsequent iterations, it tries to make sure the host entity has not moved or rotated since.
-If the host entity does move or rotate, then the tripmine will simulate “dropping” itself by creating a weapon_tripmine
+If the host entity does move or rotate, then the tripmine will simulate โdroppingโ itself by creating a weapon_tripmine entity with the origin of SOLID_BBOX and the characteristic laser beam will be activated.

 When the tripmine entity is killed, it initiates a delay before it actually explodes and inflicts a radius damage to the surrounding entities.
-This delay is randomised using the non-shared RNG (see Non-shared RNG) by picking a random number with for some state .
-When it is finally time to explode, the physics governing the rest follows the description in Tripmines.
-The source damage of the tripmine in the default game settings is 150, similar to the satchel charge (Satchel charge).
+This delay is randomised using the non-shared RNG (see Non-shared RNG) by picking a random number with

 13.6.1.
-Skipping beams¶
+Skipping beamsยถ

 As mentioned above, it is possible to skip the tripmine beam if the body moving across it has a sufficiently high speed.
 This is thanks to the beam meaning to check for entities obstructing its path only once every 0.1s.
 One way to decrease the actual checking frequency is by changing the frame rate to a very low value.
 If this is undesirable, then 0.1s is still a sufficiently large window to allow skips.
-Denote the cross sectional length of the body cut by the beam.
-Then, we can see that a minimum speed of
+Denote

 In general, it may be tedious or impossible to predict the actual instances of time where the beam checks for entities.
-In particular, the -th checking is done at time for some unknown .
-Nonetheless, we can compute the probability of an object of cross sectional length with cross sectional speed getting checked by the beam, assuming that is uniformly distributed.
-This is simply
+In particular, the

 13.7.
-Hand grenade¶
+Hand grenadeยถ

 The handgrenade is one of the most useful weapons for damage boosting in Half-Life.
 It is versatile and can be used in many situations.
 However, making a handgrenade land and explode at the right location can be tricky due to its bouncy nature and the delayed detonation.

-The handgrenade experiences entity gravity and entity friction
+The handgrenade experiences entity gravity MOVETYPE_BOUNCE.
+As a result, the

 handgrenade experiences only half of the gravity experienced by the player.
 In

-entity has bounce coefficient ,
+then a MOVETYPE_BOUNCE entity has bounce coefficient

-In general, we can describe the initial velocity and direction of handgrenades in the following way.
+in the following way.
 Assuming all angles are in degrees.
-First of all, the player pitch will be clamped within .
-Let be the handgrenade’s initial pitch, then we have
+First of all, the

-To visualise this equation, we plotted Fig. 13.12. which depicts how the handgrenade’s relative horizontal speed and vertical velocities vary with player pitch.
+To visualise this equation, we plotted Fig. 13.12. which depicts how the handgrenadeโs relative horizontal speed and vertical velocities vary with player pitch.

 13.8.
-Glock¶
+Glockยถ

-The glock 2, also known as the 9mm handgun, is the first hitscan ranged weapon acquired by the player in Half-Life.
+The glock [2], also known as the 9mm handgun, is the first hitscan ranged weapon acquired by the player in Half-Life.
 It does not see much use in speedruns once more powerful alternatives are acquired, owing to its relatively slow firing rate and low damage.
-Nevertheless, it can be used in a combination of weapons for quick weapon switching, offering 8 damage of type DMG_BULLET
+Nevertheless, it can be used in a combination of weapons for quick weapon switching, offering 8 damage of type DMG_BULLET.
+The volume of the gunfire is 600.
+Like most hitscan weapons in Half-Life, glockโs range is 8192 units from the playerโs gun position.
+Reloading the glock takes 1.5s.
+Unlike the revolver (.357 Magnum revolver), the glock can be fired under water.
+It can also be fired in both primary and secondary mode.
+The main differences between them are the firing rate and the bullet spread.

 Mode |